-We chose the cavolo nero, also known as kale, the great protagonist of Tuscan cuisine, for its taste of "home" that brings us to the comforting soups of family meals.
+For this great appetiser we chose the cavolo nero, also known as kale, the great protagonist of Tuscan cuisine, for its taste of "home" that brings us to the comforting soups of family meals.
 This crust version will be perfect for a drink with a good glass of Chianti.
-Then there are the cannellini beans typically Tuscan origin who combine perfectly with extra virgin olive oil IGP.
-How then exclude the fragrant pecorino, cheese.
+Then there are the cannellini beans, typically Tuscan origin which combine perfectly with extra virgin olive oil IGP and some pecorino cheese.
 A simple dish but with a great character, just like this region.

 This recipe and blog is part of the journey of photographer Silvia Censa who explores all the Italian regions for their specialties.

 - Wash the cabbage leaves and remove the hard parts.
 Boil in salted water for about 20 minutes and drain.

 - In the meantime, peel the garlic, cut in half and fry in a pan with 2 tablespoons extra virgin olive oil and chilli.
 Add the cabbage, beans and fry for a few minutes.